Lionel Greenstreet (1889-1979)

 At around 15 years old, Lionel became a cadet on the "Worcester", a training ship.
 He passed out in 1904 with certificates in Navigation (first class) and Seamanship (first class extra).
 He served mainly sailing ships from this time until joining the Endurance.

-expedition, Lionel married Mille Baddeley Muir on 26th
+After the Endurance expedition, Lionel married Mille Baddeley

-September 1917 at Christchurch, Sutton in Surrey.
-He
+Muir on 26th September 1917 at Christchurch, Sutton in Surrey.

-as a Technical Officer at Richborough, Kent, dealing
+Officer at Richborough, Kent, dealing with Continental Cross

-Marine Superintendent.
-By 1920 he was working as a marine
+Master and Assistant Marine Superintendent.
+By 1920 he was working

 In March 1940 Greenstreet had joined the Royal Naval Reserve as a Temporary Lieutenant, he was 50 years old by the time the war broke out, he served on rescue Tugs in the Atlantic and North Sea.
 After the war he returned to his insurance post and eventually negotiated early retirement when he went to live in the seaside town of Brixham, in Devon.